-Jody Smith is in her fourth year as the associate athletic director for compliance and senior woman administrator at UNCG in 2014-15.
+Jody Smith is in her fifth year as the associate athletic director for compliance and senior woman administrator at UNCG in 2015-16.
 Her primary areas of oversight include men’s soccer, women’s soccer, softball and baseball.

 Smith has over 14 years of compliance experience, including previous stops at Wake Forest, Arizona State and Florida International.
 She was a championships administrator at both Wake Forest and Arizona State.